How to Invest in Corporate Bonds: The Basics

-Corporate bonds have made up between 18 and 20% of the total U.S. bond market in recent years, but many actively managed funds have held much higher weightings in the environment of ultra-low yields on government bonds than the aforementioned 18 to 20 percent.
+Corporate bonds have historically constituted between 18 and 20 percent of the total U.S. bond market, but many actively managed funds have held much higher weightings in the environment of ultra-low yields on government bonds than the aforementioned 18 to 20 percent.

-Investors can also choose among short-, intermediate- and long-term corporate bonds.
-Short-term issues typically pay lower yields on the idea that there is a much lower likelihood that a company would default in a three-year period (where there is more certainty) than it would over a 30-year period (where investors have much less visibility into the future).
-Conversely, longer-term bonds offer higher yields, but they also tend to be much more volatile.
+Investors can also choose among short, intermediate, and long-term corporate bonds.
+Short-term issues typically pay lower yields, based on the idea that a company is much less likely to default in a three-year period (where there is more certainty) than over a 30-year period (where investors have much less visibility into the future).
+Conversely, longer-term bonds offer higher yields, but they tend to be much more volatile.

-Investment managers seek to add value for their clients along this spectrum, combining bonds of different maturities, yields, and credit ratings in order to achieve the optimal combination of risk and return.
+Investment managers seek to deliver above-average returns along this spectrum, combining bonds of different maturities, yields, and credit ratings in order to achieve optimal profits while mitigating risk.

-Corporate bonds, as a group, have experienced a very low incidence of default over time.
+Corporate bonds have generally experienced a very low incidence of default over time.
 Higher-rated bonds, in particular, have a very low chance of default.
-In the period from 1920 through 2009, bonds with the highest credit rating – AAA – defaulted less than 1% of the time.
+In the period from 1920 through 2009, bonds with the highest credit rating, AAA, defaulted less than 1 percent of the time.
 As a result, investors in individual bonds can reduce their risk by focusing on the highest rated issues.

 Bond funds and exchange-traded funds (ETFs) have a different set of risks because, unlike individual bonds, there is no fixed maturity date.
 Two factors that can affect the performance of corporate bond funds are:

-- Prevailing interest rates: Since corporate bonds are priced on their “yield spread” versus Treasuries, movements in government bond yields have a direct impact on the yields of corporate issues.
-For example, a corporate bond yields one percentage point more than Treasuries, and the yield on the 10-year note rises from 2% to 3%.
+- Prevailing interest rates.
+Since corporate bonds are priced on their yield spread versus Treasuries, movements in government bond yields have a direct impact on the yields of corporate issues.
+For example, a corporate bond yields one percentage point more than Treasuries, and the yield on the 10-year note rises from 2 percent to 3 percent.
 The yield on the corporate bond will also have to rise by one percentage point in order for the spread to stay the same.
-Keep in mind, prices and yields move in opposite directions.
+Keep in mind that prices and yields move in opposite directions.

-- Investors’ overall perception of risk: While favorable headlines make investors more willing to take on added risk to hold corporate bonds, disruptions in the global economy can cause market participants to become more risk-averse and prompt them to seek safer investments, such as government bonds or money market funds.
+- Investors’ perception of risk.
+While favorable headlines make investors more willing to take on added risk to hold corporate bonds, disruptions in the global economy can cause market participants to become risk-averse, prompting them to seek safer investments, such as government bonds or money market funds.

 The Performance of Corporate Bonds